mehmetatas/DummyOrm/README.md

       u.Id u_Id
     FROM [User] u

-## Relations
+## Associations

+DummyOrm "kind of" supports One To One, One To Many and Many To Many associations.

+Why "kind of"?
+I a little bit changed meanings of these fundemental association concepts from a developers perspective.

+### One To One

+> "Parent entity" has "child entity" as a property.

+From the domain perspective User-Post is a One To Many association.
+Since we will never fetch all posts of a `User` at once, putting a `List<Post> Posts { get; set; }` property inside the `User` entity does not make sense from a developers perspective.
+On the other hand, while selecting a `Post` entity, most of the time, we will want to select (join) it's `User` as well.
+So we put a `User User { get; set; }` property int the Post entity.

+    public class Post {                     public class User {
+        public User User { get; set; }          // There might or might not be a Post property }                                       }

+Let's rephrase the definition:

+> "Post" has "User" as a property.

+So, for DummyOrm, there exists a One To One relation.

 Till here, all queries are executed against a single, the [User] table.
 In other words, there were no `JOIN`s.
-First define a new entity that is associatied with the `User` entity then we will see some `JOIN`s.
+First define our new `Post` entity that has one-to-one association with the `User` entity and soon we will start seeing some `JOIN`s.

     public class Post {                                  CREATE TABLE [Post2] (
         public long Id { get; set; }                      [Id] [bigint] IDENTITY(1,1) NOT NULL,